 Now, if my client is a good enough of a writer (or they prefer writing their own content), I still fill out the order template as a way of guiding them.
-It's to suggest the kind of content I recommend for their blogs in order to achieve the traction they want, and things I want the article to include.
+It’s to suggest the kind of content I recommend for their blogs in order to achieve the traction they want, and the things I want the article to include.

 I’d rather have quality content that’s useful and relevant to the audience than SEO-driven content.
 As it should be with you, too.

 Here’s a look at what I typically include in my content writing orders.
 Using “cosmetic surgery” as an example, an order form can look something like this:

 - Tile (60 characters maximum): 5 things to consider when choosing a cosmetic surgery procedure

 - Primary Keyword: cosmetic surgery procedure

 - Secondary Keywords (comma separated): plastic surgery, cosmetic surgeon, plastic surgeon